 1. Preventing WordPress hacking starts with your workstation

 This is the first and most easily overlooked: your computer.
 You should always keep your system free of malware and viruses, especially if you’re accessing the internet with it (which you are, of course).
-Workstation security is even more essential when you are conducting transactions and have a website, because all it takes is a keylogger to knock out the most hardened of websites.
+Workstation protection is even more essential when you are conducting transactions and have a website, because all it takes is a keylogger to knock out the most hardened of websites.
 A keylogger will read all your usernames and passwords and send them to hackers - which of course is going to create a whole host of issues and problems for your website.

 Stay safe and regularly update your OS, software, and browsers on your computer.
 Use a good anti-virus service.
 Keep your eyes peeled for any vulnerability on your system and remove it before it becomes a massive pain.